HSLdevcom/digitransit-site/pages/en/index.md

 <h2 style="text-align: center;">Reittiopas.fi and Matka.fi are now on-line</h2>
 <div style="text-align: center;">

-The Reittiopas.&zwnj;fi and Matka.&zwnj;fi by HSL and the Finnish Transport Agency are on-line since February 2017.<br />
+The Reittiopas.&zwnj;fi and Matka.&zwnj;fi by HSL and the Finnish Transport Agency are online since February 2017.<br />
 We still need your help!
 Become a test user or contribute patches.<br />
 The code is open-source.